 What is happening in the market?

 Every industry in every region is experiencing a talent shortage.
 This shortage is holding companies back and slowing growth.
 Put simply, businesses need more people to achieve their objectives.
-According to this year’s GRID report, the talent shortage is the number one challenge facing staffing pros – and, naturally, the top priority for this year is candidate acquisition.
+According to this year’s GRID report, the talent shortage is the number one challenge facing recruitment pros – and, naturally, the top priority for this year is candidate acquisition.

 This market is where the recruiting industry thrives, but agencies still need to find innovative ways to overcome this challenge.